-Table 7: Castle Rock's Conservation and Water Efficiency Guidelines
+Table 10: Castle Rock's Conservation and Water Efficiency Guidelines

-Guideline Type of Restriction Restriction Periods Description reduce the total amount of turf allowed by an equal area Non-residential properties: water features are not allowed Streetscapes, rights-of-way, and tracts along rights-of-way: Water features are not allowed Playing in the sprinklers Waste related n/a Water used for entertainment is allowed as long as a person is present and water waste is not occurring (such as water running down the street.)
+Guideline Type of Restriction Restriction Periods Description General watering schedule (Subject to change) May 1 through September 30 Watering is limited to every-third-day for residential users, and three times a week for nonresidential users, during designated months (i.e., typical irrigation seasons) Applies to outdoor irrigation Between 8pm to 8am During the restriction period, outdoor irrigation is permitted before 8 a.m. and / or after 8 pm Watering related Hand watering Any time and on any day Allowed only as long as no water waste is occurring.
+Hand watering does not include irrigation with a hose and sprinkler or manual operation of an automated irrigation system Car washing n/a Using a commercial car wash is suggested, but homeowner car washing is allowed with automatic shut off nozzles, recommended use of wash bucket and sponge, and no water waste Pressure washing n/a Only with high-efficiency and low-water-use equipment with no excessive water runoff Decorative fountains (i.e., water features) Use and water circulation n/a Single-family and two-family residential: when present, swimming pools and water features will reduce the total amount of turf allowed by an equal area Non-residential properties: water features are not allowed Streetscapes, rights-of-way, and tracts along rights-of-way: Water features are not allowed Playing in the sprinklers Waste related n/a Water used for entertainment is allowed as long as a person is present and water waste is not occurring (such as water running down the street.)
 Preferred ColoradoScape plants Plant types n/a The Landscape and Irrigation Performance Standards and Criteria Manual identifies plants that perform well in Colorado's semi-arid, high desert climate.
 These guidelines should be of assistance with landscape design New lawn installations Irrigation exemptions Up to 21 consecutive days for new turf, and up to 30 consecutive days for seed or other plant material Irrigation exemptions allow residents to conduct daily watering through the specified exemption period.
 This exemption does not affect the volume of water allocated, only the days in which to apply it.
 Watering time restrictions, if in place, still apply.
-Irrigation exemptions will not be issued or applicable between July 1 and July 31 Nonresidential and public areas Permissible hours or irrigation Between 10pm and 6am This restriction applies during irrigation season for regular nonresidential, common, and public areas, and is based on the East and West of I-25 division (where the West may irrigate Monday, Wednesday, and Friday, and the East on Tuesday, Thursday, and Saturday)
+Irrigation exemptions will not be issued or applicable between July 1 and July 31 Nonresidential and public areas Permissible hours or irrigation Between 10pm and 6am This restriction applies during irrigation season for regular nonresidential, common, and public areas, and is based on the East and West of I-25 division (where the West may irrigate Monday, Wednesday,

-High priority parks may be on different schedules
+&lt;sup>11 High priority parks may be on different schedules